 Happy #NoPornovember, Fighters!
-This month, we’re all about highlighting how “Change Begins With One.”
+This month, we’re all about highlighting how change begins with each of us taking a stand for love in our communities.

 1. Chaz Smith, YouTuber